 As the name suggests, the value of uncontrolled components is not driven by the React component’s state variable.
-It is completely controlled by the DOM.
+It's completely controlled by the DOM.

 The basic requirement of any uncontrolled component is to be handled by the DOM.
 In this case, we cannot pass the state variable inside the form’s input element.
 Now the question arises — how are we going to set the value inside this input element?

-We use React’s useRef in terms of functional component or createRef in terms of class-based components.
+We use React’s useRef for functional components or createRef for class-based components.
 A useRef is a hook that returns a mutable object with current as its property with value being initialValue that is passed inside the hook.

 Here is the syntax of the useRef hook:

-A ref object can be used in many ways, e.g., as a state variable that does not re-render the component on change, accessing the DOM elements, etc.
+A ref object can be used in many ways, e.g., as a state variable that does not re-render the component on change, to access DOM elements, etc.

-We can leverage this into our uncontrolled component to access input elements attributes, i.e., value properties.
+We can leverage this into our React uncontrolled component to access input elements attributes, i.e., value properties.